paweln1975/mj-dp/README.md

 * exposing several components through a single interface (API)
 * provide a single API over set of classses

+### Flyweight
+* motivation: Avoid redundancy when storing data
+* store the data externally and use pointers (index) or operate on ranges
+* space optimization technique that let us use less memory by storing externally the data associated with similar objects

+### Proxy
+* motivation: an interface for accessing a particular resource
+* proxy allows using the same interface but different behaviour
+* communication proxy - accessing the remote resource
+* proxy is a class that functions as interface to particular resource.
+That resource may be remote, expensive to construct, or may required logging or other added functionality

 ## Behavioral